 The gift of tissue and cornea donation touches the lives of more than one million people in the United States each year.
 One tissue donor can save and heal more than 75 people, from restoring mobility, to healing burn victims, to replacing damaged heart valves.
 The gift of cornea donation can improve or restore sight for individuals who have suffered ocular trauma or disease.

 Tissue and cornea recovery is performed by highly trained, skilled recovery technicians.
-The recovery process is respectful, and DNA is committed to honoring donors and their gifts with care.
+The recovery process is respectful, including full restoration, which is part of DNA’s commitment to honoring donors and their gifts with care.